“Moving money forward“ Money Forward

 The Company’s Board of Directors is chaired by Yosuke Tsuji, Representative Director, President and CEO.
 In addition to monthly meetings (normally two hours; four hours twice a year), extraordinary meetings are held as necessary to make critical managerial decisions and supervise the execution of duties by each director.

 The Company has stipulated the regulations of the Board of Directors, under which the Board of Directors deliberates and resolves 1) matters stipulated in laws and ordinances and the Articles of Incorporation, 2) important matters regarding management in general, including management policies and plans, 3) basic matters regarding the Company’s management, including key organizational and personnel agenda, and 4) important matters regarding business execution, including highly significant investments and loans to Group companies.
 As to critical managerial issues, and matters requiring a medium- to long-term outlook, the Board of Directors holds discussions on the assumption that a resolution need not be reached during the meeting in which the agenda was raised.
+In addition, for matters to be resolved and reported that are able be determined through documents alone, the Board of Directors may omit resolutions and reports using the method of email, thereby ensuring that the Board of Directors has sufficient time for deliberations.

-Key matters deliberated or discussed, and Key contents reported for the Fiscal Year Ended November 2022 are as follows.
+Key matters deliberated or discussed, and Key contents reported for the Fiscal Year Ended November 2023 are as follows.

 Key Matters Deliberated